Welcome to Troop 266

 Where: The Scout Hut adjacent to Dunwoody United Methodist Church 1548 Mount Vernon Road, Dunwoody, GA 30338

 Troop 266 is meeting, but we ask that anyone who has been in contact with an infected person, is awaiting test results, or has symptoms to refrain from participating.
-Our weekly meetings are currently held outdoors at the DUMC Scout Hut so please dress accordingly.
-We require masks and social distancing at functions where possible.
-More details are provided at planning meetings.
+We follow the guidance of our sponsoring organization, DUMC.
+Currently our weekly meetings are held indoors at the DUMC Scout Hut and are mask-optional.
+This is subject to change based on the requirements of DUMC for indoor meetings.

 Interested in joining?